Katey Wattam

 Associate | Social Worker

-Katey Wattam (she/they) is a queer helper and artist, grounded in the rich tapestry of her mixed English, Irish, Franco-Ontarian, and Anishinaabe ancestry.
-With familial ties to the Lake Nipissing region in Ontario, she was born and raised in Tkaronto and currently has roots in both Tkaronto and Tio’tiá:ke/Mooniyaang.
+Katey Wattam (she/they) is a queer therapist, helper, and artist of mixed English, Irish, Franco-Ontarian, and Anishinaabe ancestry, with familial ties to the Lake Nipissing region.
+She was born and raised in Tkaronto/Toronto and currently has roots in Tio'tiá:ke/Mooniyaang.